chef-cookbooks/aix/README.md

 Use suma to download fixes on a NIM server.
 You can download service pack, or technology level.
 You can also download latest service pack of latest technology level for the HIGHEST release in the client list.
-It means if you provide AIX 7.1 and 7.2 clients, only last 7.2 TL and SP is downloaded.
+It means if you provide AIX 7.1 and 7.2 clients, only last 7.2 TL or SP is downloaded.

 In some cases a metadata operation is performed to discover the oslevel build number or the latest service pack level.
-The tmp_dir property is used to store metadata files and is automatically created if it does not exist.

 The location directory is automatically created if it does not exist.